Multi-Dimensional Event Data in Graph Databases: Constructing Simple Models for Multiple Entities

 \subsection{Aggregating directly-follows relations}

 The \emph{(c1:Class) -[:DF\_C]-$\mathord{>}$ (c2:Class)} directly-follows relation between class $c1$ and class $c2$ aggregates all directly-follows relations \emph{(e1:Event) -[:DF]-$\mathord{>}$ (e2:Event)} between events $e1$ of $c1$ and $e2$ of $c2$, see Sect.~\ref{sec:semantics:df_c}.
-We provide a query for the refined \emph{:DF} relationships carrying the \emph{EntityType} property to distinguish the type for which they are defined (see Sect.~\ref{sec:semantics:df_refined}).

 We may only aggregate \emph{:DF} relationships between events correlated to the same entity $n$ (line 2) for which the \emph{:DF} relationship was also defined (line 3).
 Further classes $c1$ and $c2$ must be of the same \emph{Type} (line 3).
 This ensures that we satisfy R15.
-We aggregate by counting how many \emph{:DF} relationships (df) exist between $c1$ and $c2$ (line 4) and create a \emph{:DF\_C} relationship for this entity type between $c1$ and $c2$.
+We aggregate by counting how many \emph{:DF} relationships (df) exist between $c1$ and $c2$ (line 4) and create a \emph{:DF\_C} relationship for this entity type between $c1$ and $c2$ and record the count as a property of the new \emph{:DF\_C} relationship.